 Veterinary governing bodies and journals are also being influenced.
 The American Animal Hospital Association (AAHA), the American Veterinary Medical Association (AVMA), and the World Small Animal Veterinary Association (WSAVA) all have ties to and promote Hills programs and foods.

-Mars also teaches nutrition directly to veterinary students and offers accredited continuing education programs for vets.
+Mars also teaches nutrition directly to veterinary students and offers accredited continuing education programs for vets, creating a built-in bias instead of an objective understanding of all forms of nutrition.
 But that’s not the only place Mars has focused their investments.
 They’ve been buying up independent veterinary practices.
 By mid-2018 Mars Inc had more than 50,000 veterinary professionals working for them.
-Included in this staggering number of veterinary professionals is the Banfield brand.
+Included in this staggering number of veterinary professionals that make-up the Banfield brand.

 Tom Fuller, a financial officer for Mars said in 2017 regarding the investments in veterinary services: